web-native/docs/chtml/v060/specs/README.md

 </div>
 ```

-Scoped CSS is still a work in progress and will be available soon.
+Scoped styles save us the specificity wars that comes with document-level stylesheets.
+We also gain the ease of maintenace and progressive development.

+Visit the [Scoped CSS Specs](/chtml/v060/specs/scoped-css/) to learn more.

 ### Scoped JS
-Scoped JS is a special technology that lets us place JavaScript functionality anywhere in a page, just right where they are needed.
+Scoped JS is a special technology that lets us couple JavaScript functionality with any element in a page.
+Instead of the traditional way of retrieving elements into scripts, Scoped JS lets us place functionality just right where they are needed.

 We define a *scoped script* with the special `text/scoped-js` MIME type.